 We are: Tobias Eismann, who was already passionate about cleaning out the dishwasher when he was two years old, Christian Mack, who is often spoken to in Spanish and asked for directions, Kathrin Gottfried, who can speak backwards, Franziska Alleraun, who has sold “Drei im Weggla” and Joana Tiedtke, who used to translate Chinese art books, as well as Martin Raab, Karina Rempel and Franz-Josef Menzl.
 Together, as the Innovation Excellence Team, we are driving Creativity within Factory Automation.

 Stefan Görlich and his story on creativity

-We start our Creativity.Journey with Stefan Görlich and Manfred Pilhofer, their creative idea managed to replace an expensive placement aid with an already existing part and thus generated a considerable economic advantage for DI FA.
+We start our Creativity.Journey with Stefan Görlich and Manfred Pilhofer, their creative idea managed to replace an expensive placement aid with an already existing part and thus generated a considerable economic advantage for Factory Automation.
 With commitment and a lot of perseverance, the two have managed to generate a sustainable business impact for Siemens.

 We talked to Stefan, who has been working as a design engineer for 20 years, 10 of them for waterproof SIMATIC modules, and wanted to know more about how this idea came about.

 As a design engineer, you have to be constantly creative, as he says himself.
 That means being and remaining permanently curious and open to new things.
 So, why not simply pursue an idea, even if it is not yet perfectly worked out?
 Stefan is bubbling over with enthusiasm when he tells us about his tinkering and infects us with his creative input.